Sean Murphy Preview, Player Props: Braves vs. Nationals

 - Murphy is batting .253 with 21 doubles, 21 home runs and 47 walks.

-- In 37 games this year (35.2%), Murphy has picked up an RBI, and in 17 of those games (16.2%) he had two or more.
-He has also driven in three or more of his team's runs in eight contests.
+- Murphy has an RBI in 37 of 105 games this year, with multiple RBI in 17 of them.
+He has also driven home three or more of his team's runs in eight contests.

-- He has scored a run in 49 games this season, with multiple runs 13 times.
+- He has scored a run in 49 games this year, with multiple runs 13 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.